dheerajpr97/dheerajpr/README.md

 ## About Me 🧑‍💻

-M.Sc. graduate in Electrical Systems Engineering, with specialization in Signals & Information Processing.
-Over three years of academic and practical experience in Computer Vision and Machine Learning.
-Recently worked on developing solutions to analyze CNN predictions on multimodal sensor data, using Grad-CAM and SHAP Explainable AI (XAI) techniques during my time as a student research assistant.
-Skilled in applying critical thinking to real-world challenges.
-Eager to develop and deploy AI-based solutions in the automotive or medical industry.
+As a passionate Machine Learning Engineer with a strong foundation in Electrical Systems Engineering, I specialize in Computer Vision, Speech Processing, and Signal Processing.
+With over three years of hands-on experience, I've developed solutions using advanced techniques like Grad-CAM and SHAP for Explainable AI.
+My work has focused on applying AI to solve real-world problems, particularly in the automotive and medical industries.
+I'm eager to continue leveraging AI to create impactful solutions and explore new frontiers in these fields.

 ## Projects 🚀